syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 ## MoveToFirstInRow Command

-The [`MoveToFirstInRow`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToFirstInRow) command moves selection to the first symbol in the current row of the stencil or the first symbol of the first row if none is selected.
+The [`MoveToFirstInRow`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToFirstInRow) command moves selection to the first symbol in the current row of the `SymbolGroup` or the first symbol of the first row if none is selected.
 MoveToFirstInRow command can be executed by pressing the Home key.

 {% tabs %}